 (‘Edit Category’ panel)

-You can also edit a category using the Quick Edit option.
-Hover over the category title you would like to edit and click on Quick Edit …
+You can also edit information in a category using the Quick Edit option.
+Place your mouse over the category title you want to edit and click the ‘Quick Edit’ link …

 Edit your details and click on the ‘Update Category’ button to save your changes …

-(Category table menu – Quick Edit fields)
+(Category table – Quick Edit screen)

-Post Category – Special Tip
+WordPress Post Categories – Useful Tip

 The default category cannot be deleted.